tuqqu/oxide-lang/README.md

 };
 ```

-Dot syntax is used to access structs fields
+Dot syntax is used to access structs fields and call its methods.

 ```rust
 // set new value